microsoft/autogen/python/packages/autogen-magentic-one/README.md

 In addition, developers can also handle and process logs generated from the AutoGen core library (e.g., LLMCallEvent etc).
 See the example log handler in [utils.py](src/autogen_magentic_one/utils.py) on how this can be implemented.
 By default, the logs are written to a file named `log.jsonl` which can be configured as a parameter to the defined log handler.
 These logs can be parsed to retrieved data agent actions.

-# Setup
+# Setup and Usage

-You can install the Magentic-One package using pip and then run the example code to see how the agents work together to accomplish a task.
+You can install the Magentic-One package and then run the example code to see how the agents work together to accomplish a task.

-1. Clone the code.
+1. Clone the code and install the package:

 ```bash
 git clone -b staging https://github.com/microsoft/autogen.git